LuisinaLlugdar/holbertonschool-shell/io_redirections_and_filters/README.md

 19-AZ: Replace all characters `A` and `c` from input to `Z` and `e`.
 20-hiago: Deletes C and c
 21-reverse: reverse its input.
+22-users_and_homes: isplays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file.